Untitled-Chat-App/Old-Assessment-Backend/docs/docs.md

 Returns the currently logged in user.
 To see who is logged in it checks who the access token from the Authorization header belongs too.

-If authenticated successfull the response will be a user object like this:
+If authenticated successfully the response will be a user object like this:

 **Request:**
 ```bash